2005-2015 Toyota Tacoma

 Use Posi-Products speaker connectors to connect your new speakers to the factory wiring, so you won't need to splice into the factory wires or cut the factory plug to attach a new speaker.

-The Tacoma's front door tweeter (Crutchfield Research Photo)
+All Tacomas have front door tweeters (Crutchfield Research Photo)